therajibhossain/gw-db-backup/readme.txt

 At the moment first of 2020 , the answer is no.

-= My Google Pagespeed Scored barely improved after using WP Booster=
+= My Google Pagespeed Scored barely improved after using GW Backup=

-WP Booster is not a simple fix for google-page-speed; it optimizes the real speed while browsing your site.
+GW Backup is not a simple fix for google-page-speed; it optimizes the real speed while browsing your site.

 = How does CDN work? =
-WP Booster doesn't compile or optimize any CDN (those are external from your own site) CSS & JS files.
+GW Backup doesn't compile or optimize any CDN (those are external from your own site) CSS & JS files.

 = How can I force the aggregated files to be static CSS or JS instead of PHP? =

-If your webserver is properly configured to handle compression (gzip or deflate) and cache expiry (expires and cache-control with sufficient cacheability), you don't need WP Booster enabling gzip or browser caching, just keep them disabled.
+If your webserver is properly configured to handle compression (gzip or deflate) and cache expiry (expires and cache-control with sufficient cacheability), you don't need GW Backup enabling gzip or browser caching, just keep them disabled.

 = I am getting some problems after activating this plugin? = Just de-activate it, all of it's options will be completely removed and will work as previously worked.